 Trust Lawyer in Naples, FL

-If you have moved to Florida, purchased a home in Naples, or now divide your time between here and another state, you may be wondering whether your current estate plan truly protects your family.
-Many clients come to us with an old will or trust and a sense that something is missing.
+If you’ve moved to Florida, bought a Naples home, or now split your time between here and Michigan, you may be wondering whether your current estate plan actually fits your life.
+Many clients come to us with an out-of-state will or trust that hasn’t been reviewed since they relocated or acquired Florida property.

-A carefully designed trust can help your loved ones avoid a public court process in Florida, keep family matters private, and make it easier to manage property in more than one state.
+A carefully designed trust can help your loved ones avoid a public court process in Florida, keep family matters private, and manage property held in more than one state.
 Our attorneys at Hubbard Snitchler & Parzianello help clients align their trusts with their lives in Naples and beyond.
+We offer consultations in person, by phone, or by video when you’re away from Naples.

-Take the first step toward resolving your case with a skilled trust attorney in Naples.
-Reach out or call (313) 546-9685 now to set up your consultation.
+Ready to review your estate plan with a trust attorney in Naples?
+Reach out online or call (313) 546-9685 to schedule your free consultation.

 Why Work With Our Trust Lawyers

-Choosing a lawyer to handle your trust is different from hiring someone for a one-time transaction.
-This is long-term planning that affects your family, your business, and your legacy, so you want to know who will be sitting across the table.
+Choosing a trust attorney is different from hiring someone for a one-time transaction.
+This is long-term planning that touches your family, your business, and your legacy, so you want to know who will be sitting across the table.
 At our firm, clients work directly with our partners, not a revolving door of staff.

 Our attorneys handle estate planning, business law, securities matters, and corporate work.
 Many clients in the Naples area own closely held companies, have executive compensation plans, or manage substantial investment portfolios.
-Because we regularly address those issues, we can help you design a trust that fits your broader financial picture instead of treating your estate plan in isolation.
+Because we work across those areas regularly, we can design a trust that fits your broader financial picture rather than treating your estate plan in isolation.

 We also understand that many residents here are snowbirds with deep ties to Michigan or other northern states.
-Hubbard Snitchler & Parzianello practices in both Michigan and parts of Florida, so we are familiar with the questions that arise when you own a Florida home and maintain property or business interests elsewhere.
-Our goal is to make your planning cohesive, practical, and easier to manage over time.
+Hubbard Snitchler & Parzianello practices in both Michigan and parts of Florida, so we’re familiar with the questions that come up when you own a Florida home and maintain property or business interests elsewhere.
+Our goal is planning that’s cohesive, practical, and easy to manage over time.

-Equally important, we focus on communication.
-We strive to return calls promptly, explain options in plain language, and keep you informed at each step.
-Trust planning can feel technical, but it should never feel confusing or out of your control.
+We focus on communication, too.
+We return calls promptly, explain options in plain language, and keep you informed at each step.
+Trust planning can feel technical, but it shouldn’t feel confusing or out of your control.

-Not everyone needs a trust, but many residents in and around Naples find that a revocable living trust is a practical way to manage what they have built.
-A revocable trust is an arrangement where you place property in the name of a trust you control during your lifetime, then the trustee you choose manages and distributes that property when you are no longer able to do so.
+Not everyone needs a trust, but many Naples-area residents find that a revocable living trust is a practical way to manage what they’ve built.
+A revocable trust is an arrangement where you place property in the name of a trust you control during your lifetime.
+A trustee you choose then manages and distributes that property when you’re no longer able to do so.

-For Florida residents, a well-prepared trust can work alongside a will and powers of attorney to help keep assets out of formal probate and to provide a clear path for incapacity planning.
-When real estate in Collier County or elsewhere in Florida is not coordinated with a trust, your family may need to navigate a court process, which can be time-consuming and public.
+For Florida residents, a well-prepared trust can work alongside a will and powers of attorney to help keep assets out of formal probate and to provide a clear framework for incapacity planning.
+When real estate in Collier County isn’t coordinated with a trust, your family may need to navigate a court process that can be time-consuming and public.

-Clients in the Naples area often benefit from a trust when they own more than one property, have children or beneficiaries in several states, or want to set boundaries around when and how younger family members receive funds.
-A trust can be tailored so that distributions are made over time, tied to age, or handled by a trusted individual who understands your values.
+Clients in the Naples area often benefit from a trust when they own more than one property, have family members in several states, or want to set boundaries around when and how younger beneficiaries receive funds.
+A trust can be tailored so distributions are made over time, tied to age milestones, or managed by a trusted individual who understands your values.

-Our attorneys also see many long-term residents and new arrivals who worry about what would happen if they became ill or unable to make decisions.
-A revocable trust, used together with health care and financial powers of attorney, can provide a framework for someone you choose to manage your affairs without a court guardianship.
+Our attorneys also work with long-term residents and new arrivals who are concerned about what would happen if they became ill or unable to make decisions.
+A revocable trust, paired with health care and financial powers of attorney, can give someone you choose the authority to manage your affairs without requiring a court guardianship.

-You may find it helpful to speak with a trust lawyer in Naples if:
+You may find it helpful to speak with a trust attorney in Naples if:

 - You recently bought or plan to buy a home or condo in Naples